-Caltrans has prepared an Initial Study for this Project, and pending public review, has determined from this study that the Project would not have a significant effect on the environment for the following reasons:
+Caltrans has prepared an Initial Study for this Project.
+Following public review, Caltrans has determined from this study that the Project would not have a significant effect on the environment for the following reasons:

 The Project would have no effect on agriculture and forestry, air quality, cultural resources, mineral resources, noise, population and housing, public services, tribal cultural resources, and utilities and service systems.